Missouri Executed 17 Men With Drugs From A “High-Risk” Pharmacy

 His attorneys have argued that he, in particular, faces a heightened risk of a botched execution.
 Bucklew has a rare disease that causes tumors in his nose and throat — experts for his defense say that lethally injecting him puts him at risk of choking to death.

 For 13 years, Foundation Care was owned by its two founders, Blakeley and Schultz.
 But in October 2017, the two sold the pharmacy to a subsidiary of Centene Corporation, a publicly traded, St. Louis–based health care giant that brought in $40.6 billion in revenue last year.
-Both the pharmacy and Centene declined to say how much the company paid to acquire Foundation Care.

-Centene did not respond to repeated requests for comment on whether it was aware that the pharmacy had sold execution drugs or whether it would allow the pharmacy to continue selling them, and it did not respond to a detailed list of questions sent by email.
+Both the pharmacy and Centene declined to say how much the company paid to acquire Foundation Care, and Centene did not respond to repeated requests for comment on whether it was aware that the pharmacy had sold execution drugs.

 Former attorney general Chris Koster, who was in office when the state selected Foundation Care and who oversaw the legal battles that kept the pharmacy’s identity hidden for years, was term-limited out of the office in January 2017.
 When he left public service, Koster found a new job: senior vice president of corporate services at Centene.

-Note: This post has been updated to include a comment from Centene Corporation, which had not responded to repeated requests for comment before publication.